rschristopher/ischristtrue.com/src/ancient-views/metanoia.md

 We all *necessarily* have faith in a unified first principle, that which (we believe) gives rise to knowledge, morality, beauty, truth, etc.
 We attempt to answer with *nothingness* in our modern view, that is, a worship of *nothingness*.

+Christ shows us otherwise.
+And we must repent, continually in an ever deepening metanoia -- in order to commune with Him.